 To reach the highest levels by helping you learn from my experience instead of needing to learn it yourself.
 A lot of us think that we can’t have what we want but I think I can have anything I want and the biggest troubles I’ve had in life are getting the things I want, especially getting the things I wanted before I was ready to handle them.

-Getting things like $1,000 a day in income before I was ready to handle and embrace it.
+Getting things to be like $1,000 a day in income before I was ready to handle and embrace it.
 Getting an influential opinion where I could post a video on anything and thousands of people are going to watch it and people will buy things based on what I say.
 That was an amazing thing to be given at 30 years old with the life I’ve had.

 Jinkie: How much do you make a month from YouTube?

-This the lowest my ad revenue has been in a long time.
+This is the lowest my ad revenue has been in a long time.
 I’ve earned $849 which is good.
 That’s directly in ad revenue.
 However, I also make sales as people book calls on my website and join my membership program.

 This is my ad revenue for the year 2019.
 I had uploaded hacking videos that were making a lot more and when I took them down, the ad revenue went down.